leandrosardi/micro.template/README.md

 8. Copy the file `config.template.rb` as `config.rb` and edit it.

+9. Define [Pampa](https://github.com/leandrosardi/pampa) in the `config.rb` file, in order to run multi-threaded processing.

+10. Write documentation of your access points and protocol in the last section (Access Points).

-9. Follow the steps below to install your local environment.
+11. Follow the steps below to install your local environment.

 -----